oweb36/mws-docs/Characters/Air Conditioners/RACK.md

 ## Personality

-RACK is fairly discipline.
+RACK is fairly disciplined.
+He likes to stay on schedule and follow the line.
+He is not happy if you force him to go out of the box.
+He will still go out of the box, break conventions and bend the rules if he has to albeit reluctantly.

 He is open-minded even though he is a traditionalist.
-RACk might even want to make a progressive form of the traditions with some form from the new modern era.
+RACK might even want to make a progressive form of the traditions with some form from the new modern era.
+He will try to figure out a balance of the trusted traditions and the new and fast-moving new culture.

 ## Relations